miccheng/test-automation-workshop/docs/exercises/exercise8.md

-# Exercise 8: Intro to the Playwright End to End Test
+# Exercise 8: Intro to the Playwright End-to-End Test

 We will be using [Playwright](https://playwright.dev) to build our end-to-end (E2E) test.
 Playwright is a cross-browser, cross-platform and cross-language tool for creating end-to-end tests for your web browser.